William J. Beaty 3/1995

 water seems to turn into opaque brown paint.
 Yet a single cup of river

-Air behaves similarly.
-A mile of air looks clear, but ten miles of
+Air behaves like water.
+A mile of air looks clear, but ten

 air looks misty blue, and a thousand miles of air looks opaque white.